-With all of the different types of donation out there today, it can get confusing as to who does what.
+With all of the different types of organ donation and tissue donation out there today, it can get confusing as to who does what.
 We often receive questions about bone marrow donation, blood donation, whole body donation and more.

 So today, we’re here to answer some of your questions about the different types of donation and get you the resources you need to make educated decisions about what you want to donate before and after death.

 What did I sign up for when I got the heart on my driver license?

 When you say Yes at the driver license office while obtaining your permit, license or state ID, you are signing up to be an organ, eye and tissue donor after death.
 That means that if you are eligible to be a donor at the time of your death, you may be able to donate up to six organs (heart, lungs, liver, kidneys, pancreas, small intestines) and six different types of tissue (corneas, heart valves, skin, veins, tendons, bones).
 Under the donor registry, organs and tissues are recovered for transplantation, but if an organ or tissue is not able to be transplanted after recovery, it may go to research.
 This helps increase the possibility of advances in medical science.

 How can I sign up to donate a kidney to my family member?

 This sounds like you might be interested in being a living donor!
 A living donor can give one kidney, up to 60% of their liver (don’t worry, it regenerates!), or a part of one lobe of the lung, pancreas and small intestines.
 If you have a loved one who is in need of an organ transplant and you would like to donate, thank you for your generosity!
 You will need to work with the recipient’s transplant center to be evaluated and determine if you are a match.
 If you are interested in donating to one of the more than 100,000 people on the national transplant waiting list, thank you for considering non-directed donation!
 We encourage you to research a transplant center near you to learn more about the process.
 We have information about the Colorado transplant centers at DonateLifeWyoming.org/livingdonation.